GModal/vSwell/README.md

 ### Envelope Terminology

 vSwell uses the terms outlined on the graphic below for envelopes.
-This is largely because Heavy (hvcc) only organizes parameters alphabetically.
+The choice of terms is largely dictated by the Heavy (hvcc) compiler, as it only organizes parameters alphabetically.

 ![Shape param](extra/envdefs2.png)